akamai/pallas/README.md

 ```

 To avoid hardcoded configuration values,
-Pallas can be setup using environment variables:
+Pallas can be setup using environment variables,
+corresponding to arguments in the previous example:

 ```shell script
 export PALLAS_DATABASE=